tarunagarwal1713/Advance-java/README.md

 [TabbedPanelExample Output](https://github.com/tarunagarwal1713/Advance-java/blob/main/Lab5Swing/TabbedPaneExample.png)

-# Advance Java - Experiment 6: HTML and Servlet Integration
+# Experiment 6: HTML and Servlet Integration

 This section includes outputs of web-based Java applications using HTML forms and Java Servlets.
 The screenshots below demonstrate functionalities like factorial and prime number calculation, as well as servlet-based visit tracking.